 It is easy to modify the gdb script to generate PDF in case viewing with evince (or other PDF viewer) is preferred.

-If you don't use gdb, you may be able to adapt the script to work with your favorite debugger.
+If you don't use gdb or lldb, you may be able to adapt the script to work with your favorite debugger.
 The gdb script invokes

 on the current object, returning